adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 }
 ```

-__deleteAccount:__ _boolean_
-If true then if the account is owned by the organization, the account is also deleted.
+* __deleteAccount:__ _boolean_; If true then if the account is owned by the organization, the account is also deleted.
 Note that Adobe IDs are never deleted because they are owned by the user, not the organization.
 The default value is false.

-### Examples
+### __Examples__

-Creates a Type 3 user and adds them to the [product configurations](glossary.md#plc) 'Photoshop' and 'Illustrator' and removes them from the user-group 'devOps'.
+Creates a Federated ID and adds them to the [{% include apiRef/plc.md plural=true %}](glossary.md#plc) 'Photoshop' and 'Illustrator' and removes them from the user-group 'devOps'.
 The user is identified by passing the username and domain.
 ```json
 {
   "user" : "jdoe",